Alfonso-Oliver/Flower-Animation/README.md

 # Flower-Animation
-Flower animation with HTML,CSS and JavaScript
+Flower animation using HTML,CSS and JavaScript